mefellows/parity/README.md

 ## Installation

-Simple run `parity install` and follow the prompts.
+Simply run `parity install` and follow the prompts.

 ## Running